seanbaxter/circle/new-circle/README.md

 Objects with arithmetic types, pointers-to-member-functions and class types with trivial default constructors get zero initialized.
 Pointer-to-data-member objects get initialized with -1, because that's the null value according to the ABI.
 Class types with non-trivial default constructors get initialized as normal: their default constructor is called.

 To turn off default value initialization, assign `void` into it.
-Note that you can only do this for objects that would otherwise be value-initialized under this feature pragma.
+Note that you can only do this for objects that would otherwise be value-initialized under this feature directive.
 We can't void-initialize a `bar_t` object, because that has a non-trivial default constructor, and the normal thing is to run that, rather than leave the object uninitialized.
 Likewise, you can't void-initialize an object that has static (or thread_local) storage duration.

 ## `[forward]`